Coldcard/firmware/docs/limitations.md

     - XPRV, XPUB, bare payment addresses, BIP-21 invoices
     - seed words (truncated, or full)
     - SeedQR (but not Compact SeedQR)
-- for Base58, Bech32 encoded values, if checksum is wrong then shown as text
+- for Base58, Bech32 encoded values, if checksum is wrong then it is shown as text
+- binary QR codes are not supported